Skip to main content

 Events - Event View

 This is the "Event Detail" view, showing all available information for this event.
-If registration is required or recommended, click the 'RSVP here' button to start the process.
-If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.
+If the event has passed, click the "Event Report" icon to read a report and view photos that were uploaded.

 The Past is Never Dead: What We Learn from Civil Rights Cold Cases